sysprog21/rv32emu/README.md

-Moreover, `rv32emu` leverages the tail call optimization (TCO) and we have tested the WebAssembly execution in Chrome with at least MAJOR 112, Firefox with at least MAJOR 121 and Safari with at least version 18.2 since they supports tail call feature.
+Moreover, `rv32emu` leverages the tail call optimization (TCO) and we have tested the WebAssembly execution in Chrome with at least MAJOR 112, Firefox with at least MAJOR 121 and Safari with at least version 18.2 since they support tail call feature.
 Please check your browser version and update if necessary, or install a compatible browser before proceeding.

 Source your Emscripten SDK environment before make.
-For macOS and Linux user:
+For macOS and Linux users:
 ```shell
 $ source ~/emsdk/emsdk_env.sh
 ```